Vietnam imposes 47.64% anti-dumping tax on some sugar imports from Thailand

 However, provisions allow Association of Southeast Asian Nations to impose import duties to protect the rights and interests of their domestic industries against anti-competitive behaviour.

-In the future, Vietnam will continue to coordinate with relevant agencies to monitor the impact of anti-dumping measures, the statement said.
+In the future, Vietnam will continue to coordinate with relevant agencies to monitor the impact of anti-dumping measures, the Vietnamese industry ministry said.

-Thai authorities did not immediately respond to a request for comment on the measures.

 ((haphuong.nguyen@thomsonreuters.com; +84-24-3852-9623;))